qmacro/qmacro.github.io/src/posts/2016-10-19-f3c-parts-9-and-10-functors.md

 One thing I was slightly unsure of in correcting the brackets was replacing the curly braces (the ones that wrapped the object literal in the `resolve` call) with square brackets.
 At one level it is fine - the curly braces were simply not syntactically correct.
 But I felt as though adding the "container" syntax I was "helping" the Promise be a functor.
 Moreover, in one of the articles on JavaScript Promises that I read, I picked up the sentiment that doing exactly this was deemed bad practice.
 Anyway, I'm sure things will become clearer here as I explore further.

+<a name="footnotes"></a>
+## Footnotes

+<a name="footnote-1"></a>
-[^n]: (although it doesn't have to be called that, I guess - the method name could be different, but have the same effect)
+1. Although it doesn't have to be called that, I guess - the method name could be different, but have the same effect.

+<a name="footnote-2"></a>
-[^n]: "lifting" the function into the container
+2."Lifting" the function into the container.

+<a name="footnote-3"></a>
-[^n]: I'm deliberately using small, generic variable names, as that's what functional programming suggests to me - making things simple and generic means I don't want to inadvertently attach "contextual baggage" with variable names that mean something only in one context
+3. I'm deliberately using small, generic variable names, as that's what functional programming suggests to me - making things simple and generic means I don't want to inadvertently attach "contextual baggage" with variable names that mean something only in one context.